Zaptons/cheat-dumps/README.md

 Well, let's be honest.
-We all have developers advertising the same crappy pasted products.
+We have all seen developers advertising the same crappy pasted products.
 I don't target projects out of spite, but more as in the fact I despise the influx of tiktok live streams and obvious pasters ruining something meant to take skill.

-This is also a way for other general developers and potential AntiCheat developers to find out and easily patch various projects.
+This is also a way for other general developers and potential AntiCheat developers to find out and easily patch various projects, whilst it's also fun seeing what countermeasures developers use to counter reverse engineering.